csaden/csaden.github.io/_posts/HackReactor/2015-07-01-Design-to-the-Interface.md

 ---
 layout: post
-title:  Design to the Interface
+title:  Day 3: Design to the Interface
 date:   2015-07-01 23:37:43
 categories: HackReactor
 ---

-*Day 3*

 ### What did you learn today?